• Skip to main content

 Vegan Seafood Guide

 Check out this roundup for some of those possibilities from my site and other bloggers doing amazing things to create vegan seafood recipes.
-From carrot lox to vegan shrimp and everything in between, this guide has it all … dive in!
+From carrot lox to vegan shrimp and everything in between, this guide has it all … let’s dive in!

-Can You Eat Seafood on a Plant-Based Diet?
+Can You Eat Seafood On A Plant-Based Diet?

 Seafood is not vegan or even vegetarian.
 If you are vegan for ethical reasons, it’s off the table.
 If you are on a plant-based diet for health reasons, it’s up to you whether you want to include it in your diet.
 However, you may want to consider this before reaching for or ordering a seafood dish.
 Check out this article on how fishing and aquaculture has a negative impact on our world and sea life.

 Fish feel pain, and many sea creatures, like the octopus, have intelligence and emotions, just like we do.
 The purpose of this vegan seafood guide is to show you how you can enjoy the taste and textures of seafood without harming sea creatures.
-Plus, it’s a way to add some creativity in the kitchen and maybe add some new produce into your diet!
+Plus, it’s a way to add some creativity in the kitchen and maybe add some new produce to your diet!

 Vegan Shrimp

-Make these shrimp-free recipes from king oyster mushrooms, vegan sausage and store-bought vegan shrimp.
+Make these shrimp-free recipes from king oyster mushrooms, vegan sausage, and store-bought vegan shrimp.
 I’ve seen king oyster mushrooms labeled as “seafood mushrooms” in some Asian markets.
 It’s no wonder—they have such a similar texture to shrimp!
 Once steamed, they soften up and offer a firm yet succulent bite.

 Vegan Shrimp Made From King Oyster Mushrooms